Bioconductor/EuroBioC2023/content/schedule.md

 ## Friday, September 22, 2023

-Developer day - more flexible program with Birds-of-a-Feather and discussion sessions related to a variety of topics.
+Developer day - more flexible program including Birds-of-a-Feather and discussion sessions related to a variety of topics.

 <!--
 + [All short talks](../tags/short-talk/)